Conva.AI Overview

 Assistants can appear as interactive visual elements (e.g., a Conversational Overlay) or work behind the scenes, with outputs integrated into the app's existing screens.

-Conva.AI simplifies the creation, integration, and maintenance of Assistants by breaking them into modular Capabilities.
-Each Capability is a fundamental unit of an Assistant and acts like an AI function, processing input strings into well-defined JSON outputs.
+Conva.AI simplifies the creation, integration, and maintenance of Assistants by breaking them into Agents.
+Each Agent is a fundamental unit of an Assistant and acts like an AI function, processing input strings into well-defined JSON outputs.

 There are two key steps in the journey of a Conva.AI Assistant

-Assistant Creation: Using Meta Prompts to define Capabilities.
+Assistant Creation: Using Meta Prompts to define Agents.

-Assistant Integration: Easily integrating these Capabilities into your app.
+Assistant Integration: Easily integrating these Agents into your app.

 Components of Conva.AI